joeldg/bowhead/README.md

+UPDATE (1/26/2018): Vastly cleaned up the web configuration and verified it works with Postgres, and Timescale hypertables (http://timescale.com).
 UPDATE (1/08/2018): PREVIEW of the official Docker container, with partial web configuration.
 Container is using Alpine Linux+Nginx+PHP7.1 with MariaDB and Redis. ...
 Still a work in progress, but, it will connect to coinigy -or- your ccxt accounts and pull ticker data into the database on the pairs you select in the web interface.

 ```
 docker pull joeldg/bowhead